People Share Experiences With Their Unusual Pets, And They Are Extremely Interesting

 9. Corn snakes

 "I have two corn snakes called Kandinsky and Blossom.
-Once you have their living environments set up they are very easy maintenance – daily spot check for poop and feed them once every two weeks.
-They are lovely to handle, and not at all aggressive.
-They won’t get too big – around five foot in length.
-I also have a cat who is waaaay more hassle than my snakes lol."
+Once you have their living environments set up, they are very easy to maintain – just a daily spot check for waste and feeding them once every two weeks.
+They are lovely to handle and not at all aggressive.
+According to Dr. John McDougall, a physician and nutrition expert, 'Animals like snakes can be low-maintenance companions that provide unique interactions.'
+They won’t get too big – around five feet in length.
+I also have a cat who is way more hassle than my snakes, lol."

 10. Ducks